 Amazed, I went back home and started writing my thesis which consisted of three chapters, but soon enough history repeated… no signs of life from his part.
-One day, my Mom decided to call him from her mobile without my knowledge.
+One day, my Mom decided to call him on her mobile without my knowledge.
 The supervisor picked up enthusiastically until she introduced herself… then he immediately whispered: “Oh sorry, I’m busy now.
 I’m in a meeting!” and hung up the phone.
 He never answered again.

 I didn’t lose hope and believed that, even with this kind of attitude, I have to put everything aside and keep going.
 I sent him the second chapter, adding “I still believe that some dreams are worth clinging to… I would truly appreciate your feedback.”

 It’s been more than 3 years now, and that feedback never came… Luckily, I’d secured a stable job at the Ministry of Education in Tunisia.
 It was not my dream job, so I kept working in parallel as a part-time freelance translator to compensate my need for doing something I truly love.

 One day, I did a transcreation task for a client who was impressed by my skills in Arabic writing.
 He took an interest in my studies and limited opportunities in Tunisia and convinced me to apply for an exclusive MA program in Qatar.
 “I am certain you will do great!” he said, “You are skilled and talented enough to get it.”

 My husband encouraged me to apply by saying: “I know you have always dreamt of continuing your studies.
 This is your chance.
 Go for it.”
 I applied and went successfully through all the stages of the screening process!
 Today, I’m a senior MA student in Doha and a graduate teaching assistant with a full Merit-based scholarship.
 I am one of two students selected to study at the University of Geneva during the Spring Semester.
 I will also be presenting a paper at a conference that will be held in Cyprus!